-The intended customer of the product is the Card Issuer (State or other Organization), who is in charge of delivering the product to the smartcard holders, after storing their personal data, such as biographical data, printed portrait, etc.
+The intended customer of the product is the issuing State or Organization, who is in charge of delivering the electronic document to the holders, after storing their personal data, such as biographical data, printed portrait, etc.

-The travel document is viewed as unit of the "physical" part (in form of paper and/or plastic and chip), which presents visual readable data, and the "logical" part, where data are stored according to a structure readable from contact or contactless digital machines.
+The electronic document is viewed as unit of the "physical" part (in form of paper and/or plastic and chip), which presents visual readable data, and the "logical" part, where data are stored according to a Logical Data Structure (LDS) as specified by ICAO [ICAO-P10].
 The issuing State or Organization implements security features of the travel document to maintain the authenticity and integrity of the travel document and their data.
 The physical part is identified by the document number and protected by physical security measures, while the logical part is protected in authenticity and integrity by a digital signature created by the issuing State or Organization.

-The TOE communicates with the electronic terminals via the protocol Password Authenticated Connection Establishment (PACE), according to the requirements specified in [BSI-68].
+The TOE communicates with the electronic terminals via the protocol Password Authenticated Connection Establishment (PACE), according to the requirements specified in the Protection Profile "Machine Readable Travel Document using Standard Inspection Procedure with PACE" (PACE PP), BSI-CC-PP-0068-V2 [BSI-68].